matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 get the next set of results.
 The "start" and "end" keys can only be omitted if the complete dataset is provided in "chunk".

-If the client wants earlier results, they should use from=$start_streamtoken, to=START.
-Likewise, if the client wants later results, they should use from=$end_streamtoken, to=END.

 Events
 ------